pipe-cd/pipecd/docs/rfcs/0010-custom-stage.md

         echo {{ .encryptedSecrets.password }} | sudo -S installer -pkg aws-sam-cli-macos-arm64.pkg -target {{ .BinDir }}
         mv sam sam-{{ .Version }}
 ```

+Note: If you install a binary in the above way, the name of the command includes the version like `sam-1.7.3 build`

 # Alternatives
 ## How to define custom stages?